Persian meels 101

 More than just a collection of tutorials, you also get a full training program and a follow along routine choreographed to music.
 The club swinging rhythmic and repetitive circular patterns to drum beat work as a type of mindfulness.
 This was used to train the warriors’ minds to remain calm and collected.

-Traditional Persian meels are not required, any type of Indian club works fine!
+Traditional Persian meels are not required, any type of Indian club works fine to learn the exercises!

 For your benefit and future development, we cover the technical differences about swinging both light AND heavy meels, should you at some stage invest in a set of Authentic Meel™.